Skip to content

 4

-python -m venv .venv # create a virtual environment
+uv venv --python 3.12 --seed # create a virtual environment inside the project directory

 source .venv/bin/activate # activate the virtual environment